 Patients who undergo the vertical sleeve gastrectomy do not experience “dumping syndrome”.
 Dumping syndrome is a condition that occurs with the Roux-en-Y gastric bypass when patients eat a concentrated sweet or candy.
 It is characterized by nausea, palpitations, sweating and urgent diarrhea (dumping).
 It is caused by a surge in insulin as simple sugars go directly into the lower small intestine, followed by an immediate drop in blood sugar leading to the aforementioned symptoms.

 Micronutrient deficiencies are also rare with the sleeve gastrectomy.
 As most nutrients are absorbed in the early part of the small intestine and no part of the small intestine is bypassed with this procedure, we expect calcium, iron and vitamin levels to remain normal.
 Of note, decreased intake of certain foods rich in B-vitamins (niacin, thiamine, etc) such as bread, rice, pasta and potatoes, may lead to deficiencies of these vitamins with time.
 Moreover, factors produced by the stomach are necessary for absorption of some vitamins (e.g. intrinsic factor for absorption of vitamin B12).
 The removal of some of the production centers for these factors may lead to deficiencies as well.
 We will track these micronutrient levels to replace any deficiencies.

-Overall, the vertical sleeve gastrectomy is well-tolerated with the lowest short and long-term complication rate of all Bariatric Procedures.
+Overall, the vertical sleeve gastrectomy is well-tolerated with the lowest short and long-term complication rate of all weight loss procedures.